Business and Industry

-The Chilton County Industrial Development Board is committed to working with K-12, Jefferson State Community College, and statewide workforce initiatives to identify programs to implement in all sectors of education, according to Barlow.
+The Chilton County Industrial Development Authority is committed to working with K-12, Jefferson State Community College, and statewide workforce initiatives to identify programs to implement in all sectors of education, according to Barlow.

 “We want to create a pipeline for both our existing industries and new growth,” she said.
 “Working with all sectors to identify the needs and training deficiencies is a key to the formula of a strong local economy.”

 Many of the county’s assets include St. Vincent’s Clanton location, Jefferson State Community College, a strong public education system, a cohesive government structure, and a strong infrastructure system.

 Barlow acknowledges that while the industries are vital to the county’s economy, the quality of life and heartbeat of the community would be nonexistent without the small businesses throughout the area.

 “These individuals are those who believe in Chilton County and create a part of the formula for substantial economic growth,” Barlow said.
 “The small business sector is what captures our sales tax and stops the leakage into our neighboring counties.
 They are the pipeline to our medical, education, industry, restaurants and government.
 It is the cornerstone of any small community and is a strong staple of ours.”